finvernizzi/supervisor/README.md

 If `keep_claimed_results` is true, the supervisor does not delete a result after it has been calimed with the correct receipt.

 ###reasoner
-The configurations for interacting with the reasoner and in partcular for expose in the GUI backend the network status as known by the reasoner.
+The configurations for interacting with the reasoner and in partcular for exposing in the GUI backend the network status as known by the reasoner.

 ###gui
 Some details about the gui backend.